Dr Gianna Ayala

 - San Vincenzo, Stromboli (Sicily): in collaboration with the Dr. Sara Levi (Università di Modena) and Marco Bettelli (CNR Rome): excavation of a Bronze Age village on the island of Stromboli

 - The Bova Marina Archaeological Project (Calabria): directed by Prof. Lin Foxhall (University of Leicester) and Dr. John Robb (University of Cambridge).
-The fieldwork had been funded by the British Academy.
+The fieldwork for the geoarchaeological survey had been funded by the British Academy and is currently being written up.

-I would be happy to supervise students on topics relating to geoarchaeology, landscape archaeology, and Italian prehistory.
+I would be happy to supervise students at both MA/MSc and PhD level on topics relating to geoarchaeology, landscape archaeology, and European prehistory.

 - Tudur Davies: Early Medieval Penllyn, an environmental landscape study.